-The residential learning environment is a daily opportunity for students to explore differences and witness diversity of thought, perspective and experience in action.
-For many, it may be the first time they have had to share space with others.
-This sharing requires they learn how to live cooperatively with others, effectively articulate their viewpoints and needs, and learn to manage conflict through the interactions they have with other residents in their halls.
+The residential learning environment is a daily opportunity for students to explore differences and witness diversity of thought, perspective, and experience in action.
+For many, it may be the first time they have had to share a space with others.
+This sharing requires students to learn how to live cooperatively with others, effectively articulate their viewpoints and needs, and manage conflict through the interactions they have with other residents in their halls.

 Communication is a key factor in avoiding and resolving roommate conflicts.
 Here are some tips to guide your student in the right direction towards roommate conflict resolution.

 - If potential for a conflict arises, encourage your student to talk about the issue immediately with the roommate rather than let things go until it leads to resentment.

 - Let your student lead the conversation, listen to what they have to say, and avoid being judgmental.

 - Find out if all of the roommates have a signed roommate agreement, and ask if they have reviewed it together recently.

 - Ask if the roommates have sat down together and communicated their feelings freely with one another.

 - If your student has tried the above strategies with their roommate(s), ask if they have discussed the situation with their RA or Area Coordinator.
 If not, encourage them to do so.
 Residence Life cannot assist with a conflict if they do not know about it.